Presenting Book Smugglers Publishing

 Speculative Fiction Series

-What We Look For & Submission Guidelines
+About us: What We Look For & Submission Guidelines

 - DIVERSITY.
 We want to read and publish stories that reflect the diverse world we live in, about and from traditionally underrepresented perspectives.
 It should go without saying that we’d hope for a respectful and responsible approach to creating diverse worlds and characters.